Leelah412/BigDROID/README.md

 # BigDROID
+Game I've made for a game jam in seven days.

 Kill enemies in an arena by shooting them, dashing through them, per spin attacks, or by activating special modes on your way to the next highscore!
 Made in Godot.